Federalist Party: Origins (1789–1792)

+Rise (1793–1796)

-By the early 1790s, newspapers started calling Hamilton supporters "Federalists" and their opponents "Democrats", "Republicans", "Jeffersonians", or—much later—"Democratic-Republicans".
+By the early 1790s, newspapers started calling Hamilton supporters "Federalists" and their opponents "Republicans", "Jeffersonians", or "Democratic-Republicans".
 Jefferson's supporters usually called themselves "Republicans" and their party the "Republican Party".
-The Federalist Party became popular with businessmen and New Englanders as Republicans were mostly farmers who opposed a strong central government.
-Cities were usually Federalist strongholds whereas frontier regions were heavily Republican.
-However, these are generalizations as there are special cases such as the Presbyterians of upland North Carolina, who had immigrated just before the Revolution and often been Tories, who became Federalists.
-The Congregationalists of New England and the Episcopalians in the larger cities supported the Federalists while other minority denominations tended toward the Republican camp.
-Catholics in Maryland were generally Federalists.
+The Federalist Party became popular with businessmen and New Englanders, and Republicans were mostly farmers who opposed a strong central government.
+Cities were usually Federalist strongholds, whereas frontier regions were heavily Republican.
+The Congregationalists of New England and the Episcopalians in the larger cities supported the Federalists, while other minority denominations tended toward the Republican camp.
+Urban Catholics were generally Federalists.

-The state networks of both parties began to operate in 1794 or 1795.
-Patronage now became a factor.
-The winner-takes-all election system opened a wide gap between winners, who got all the patronage; and losers, who got none.
+The state networks of both parties began to operate in 1794 or 1795, and patronage became a factor.
+The winner-takes-all election system opened a wide gap between winners, who got all the patronage, and losers who got none.
 Hamilton had many lucrative Treasury jobs to dispense—there were 1,700 of them by 1801.
 Jefferson had one part-time job in the State Department, which he gave to journalist Philip Freneau to attack the Federalists.
 In New York, George Clinton won the election for governor and used the vast state patronage fund to help the Republican cause.

 Washington tried and failed to moderate the feud between his two top cabinet members.
 He was re-elected without opposition in 1792.
 The Democratic-Republicans nominated New York's Governor Clinton to replace Federalist John Adams as vice president, but Adams won.
 The balance of power in Congress was close, with some members still undecided between the parties.
-In early 1793, Jefferson secretly prepared resolutions introduced by William Branch Giles, Congressman from Virginia, designed to repudiate Hamilton and weaken the Washington Administration.
-Hamilton defended his administration of the nation's complicated financial affairs, which none of his critics could decipher until the arrival in Congress of the Republican Albert Gallatin in 1793.
+In early 1793, Jefferson secretly prepared resolutions introduced by Virginia Congressman William Branch Giles designed to repudiate Hamilton and weaken the Washington Administration.
+Hamilton defended his administration of the nation's complicated financial affairs, which none of his critics could decipher until the arrival in Congress of Republican Albert Gallatin in 1793.

-Federalists counterattacked by claiming the Hamiltonian program had restored national prosperity as shown in one 1792 anonymous newspaper essay: To what physical, moral, or political energy shall this flourishing state of things be ascribed?
-There is but one answer to these inquiries: Public credit is restored and established.
-The general government, by uniting and calling into action the pecuniary resources of the states, has created a new capital stock of several millions of dollars, which, with that before existing, is directed into every branch of business, giving life and vigor to industry in its infinitely diversified operation.
-The enemies of the general government, the funding act and the National Bank may bellow tyranny, aristocracy, and speculators through the Union and repeat the clamorous din as long as they please; but the actual state of agriculture and commerce, the peace, the contentment and satisfaction of the great mass of people, give the lie to their assertions.
+Federalists counterattacked by claiming that the Hamiltonian program had restored national prosperity, as shown in one 1792 anonymous newspaper essay:

-Jefferson wrote on February 12, 1798:
+Jefferson wrote on 12 February 1798: